Parent concern

 Understanding class does not always mean exam independence

-Some students follow explanations well but cannot start or finish exam questions alone.
-The missing skill is often transfer: turning recognition into independent method.
+Some students follow explanations well in class but cannot start or finish exam questions without support.
+The missing skill is usually transfer: taking what they recognised in a guided setting and applying it alone under pressure.

 Understanding class does not always mean exam independence